dmontagu/fastapi-utils/docs/user-guide/basics/enums.md

 [how to do this](https://docs.python.org/3/library/enum.html#using-automatic-values).

-Rather than repeating this definition in each new project, to reduce boilerplate you can just inherit from `fastapi_restful.enums.StrEnum` directly to get this behavior:
+Rather than repeating this definition in each new project, to reduce boilerplate you can just inherit from `fastapi_utils.enums.StrEnum` directly to get this behavior:

 ```python hl_lines="3 6"
 {!./src/enums1.py!}
 ```

-You can also use `fastapi_restful.enums.CamelStrEnum` to get camelCase values:
+You can also use `fastapi_utils.enums.CamelStrEnum` to get camelCase values:

 ```python hl_lines="3 6"
 {!./src/enums2.py!}